Dear Columbus Major League Pickleball Team Captains and Players,

 The DreamBreaker (Tiebreaker):

-If the team match is tied 2-2 after the four final games, an exciting tiebreaker called the
+If the team match is tied 2-2 after the four rounds, an exciting tiebreaker called the

 "DreamBreaker" is played.

-Here's how it works: If both teams are tied at 2-2 after the 4 games played, they’ll go to a DreamBreaker!
-In a DreamBreaker one person from each team plays singles against each other, switching every four points until someone gets to 21 and wins by two points.
+Here's how it works: If both teams are tied at 2-2 after the 4 rounds played, they’ll go to a DreamBreaker!
+In a DreamBreaker one person from each team plays singles against each other, switching every three points until a team gets to 21 and wins by two points.
 To level up the stakes, the away team has to present its singles line-up first then the home team gets the chance to counter that with their own configuration of their lineup to match and counter each player’s skills!

 1. Scoring: A point is scored on every rally, regardless of which team served the ball.

-2. Player Rotation: Each team previously declared a rotation order of their four participating players.
-After every four points, the players rotate according to the predetermined order.
+2. Player Rotation: Each team previously declared a rotation order of ALL participating players.
+ALL players must play in the DreamBreaker.
+After every three points, the players rotate according to the predetermined order.

 3. Freeze: The "freeze" rule applies at game point (20-point mark).
 A team must win the final